 Tom Bogdan teaches voice at Bennington College and has worked with Meredith Monk since 1991.
 Ms. Monk wrote New York Requiem especially for him.
 Tom has received critical acclaim for his performances in Concert, Opera, Recital, Cabaret and his own interdisciplinary pieces, L’Amour Bleu and Tell Me The Truth About Love, both produced by Danspace Project, NYC.
 Of his many recordings his favorites include Monk’s ATLAS, Tom Bogdan’s L’Amour Bleu, a gay celebration of love, and his For Your Delight with pianist Harry Huff.
 He has received Fulbright awards to teach Monk’s A Celebration Service to students in Manila, Philippines, a Hungarian Ensemble in Budapest and in São Paulo, Brazil, and most recently directed productions in Kiev, Ukraine and at the University of Montana.
 Bogdan’s CD Hungarian Folk Songs by Bartók and Kodály is available on Centaur Records.

-Janis Brenner is an award-winning dancer/ choreographer/singer/ teacher and is Artistic Director of Janis Brenner & Dancers in N.Y.
-She has toured in 36 countries and is recognized as a “singular performer” with a multifaceted artistic range receiving numerous honors/grants from the US State Dept., The Trust for Mutual Understanding, Asian Cultural Council, The Fund for US Artists, and UNESCO, for tours in Russia, Indonesia, Senegal, Taiwan, etc. Janis joined Meredith Monk & Vocal Ensemble in 1990 for ATLAS, receiving a group “Bessie” award for The Politics of Quiet in 1997.
-She performs an acclaimed suite from Monk’s Songs from the Hill in concert and in 2009, revived Monk’s seminal 1964 solo Break for JB&D’s NY season at Joyce SoHo.
+Janis Brenner is an award-winning dancer/ choreographer/singer/ teacher/ collagist and is Artistic Director of Janis Brenner & Dancers in N.Y.
+She has toured in 36 countries and is recognized as a “singular performer” with a multifaceted artistic range receiving numerous honors/grants from the US State Dept., The Trust for Mutual Understanding, Asian Cultural Council, The Fund for US Artists, and UNESCO, for tours in Russia, Indonesia, Senegal, Taiwan.
+Janis joined Meredith Monk in 1990 for ATLAS, receiving a group “Bessie” award for The Politics of Quiet in 1997.
+She has performed an acclaimed suite from Monk’s Songs from the Hill in concert and in 2009, revived Monk’s seminal 1964 solo Break for JB&D’s NY season at Joyce SoHo.
 Her classes / workshops in improvisation, choreography, repertory and movement/voice have been taught throughout the world.
-She is currently on the faculty at Juilliard serving as Choreographic Mentor and Creative Process instructor, as well as creating and touring with JB&D. Her most recent work has taken her to China, Bosnia, Macedonia, Stockholm, and Singapore.
-After receiving a 2017 “Best Choreography” award from the United Solo Festival Off-Broadway, Ms. Brenner premiered her interdisciplinary full-length solo, Inheritance: A Litany at the festival in October 2018 and received “Best Production”, “Best Composer” and “Best Lighting Design” awards and the Critics’ Choice Award from “All About Solo” in 2019.
+She was on the faculty at The Juilliard School serving as Choreographic Mentor and Creative Process instructor.
+Her most recent work has taken her to China, Bosnia, Macedonia, Stockholm, and Singapore.
+She won a 2017 “Best Choreography” award from the United Solo Festival Off-Broadway, then premiered her interdisciplinary, full-length solo, Inheritance: A Litany at the festival in 2018 which received “Best Production”, “Best Composer” and “Best Lighting Design” awards and the Critics’ Choice Award from “All About Solo” in 2019.
 Her new one-woman show, She Remembers her Amnesia premiered in November in NYC.
 Formerly, Ms. Brenner was a soloist with the Murray Louis Dance Company, working with Rudolf Nureyev, Placido Domingo, Dave Brubeck Quartet, Joseph Papp, Bat Sheva Dance Company, and Alwin Nikolais.
 Ms. Brenner had her debut visual art exhibit this past March at Susan Eley/Fine Art in NYC. www.janisbrenner.com

 Allison Easter has worked with Meredith Monk since the 1985 revival of Quarry.
-As a member of Meredith Monk & Vocal Ensemble, she has sung on recordings, toured the US, Europe, Asia, received a “Bessie” Award for her work in The Politics Of Quiet, and directed the chorus of Quarry in the 2003 Spoleto Festival.
+As a member of Meredith Monk & Vocal Ensemble, she has sung on recordings, toured the US, Europe, Asia, and received a “Bessie” Award for The Politics of Quiet.
+She directed the chorus of Quarry in the 2003 Spoleto Festival.
 She was the first American woman to appear in the Off-Broadway percussion sensation STOMP.
 She played Vengeance in Will Pomerantz’s A Tale Of Two Cities, Jerri Lewis in Tony Zertuche’s Anchors, Ms. Porgy in the feature Vacuums, Anita Chambers on Law & Order, and danced with Susan Marshall and Company receiving a special mention in The Village Voice.
 Recently she toured with Jane Comfort and also appeared in Michelle Dorrance’s “Rhythms of Being” created for five STOMP veterans.
-She has produced and directed original works at Ensemble Studio Theatre, the NY Fringe Festival, and has taught dance and performance at Bennington College, Naropa Institute, Marymount Manhattan College, Pace University, Sarah Lawrence, Horace Mann High School and NYU-Tisch.
-Allison has also taught through the Meredith Monk & Vocal Ensemble education program at Bard HSEC, LOMA (Lower Manhattan Arts Academy), and has staged the Folk Dance from Monk’s A Celebration Service in Syracuse NY, Budapest, and Kiev to the Philippines.
+She has produced and directed original works at Ensemble Studio Theatre, the NY Fringe Festival, and has taught dance and performance at Bennington College, Naropa Institute, Marymount Manhattan College, Pace University, Sarah Lawrence, Horace Mann High School, NYU-Tisch and more.
+Allison has also taught in the Meredith Monk & Vocal Ensemble education program at Bard HSEC, LOMA (Lower Manhattan Arts Academy), and has staged the Folk Dance from Monk’s A Celebration Service worldwide, from Syracuse NY, Budapest, and Kiev to the Philippines.
 She currently teaches Pilates for Dancers at Barnard College and Music & Movement at Bank Street School of Education.

-Katie Geissinger has been performing with Meredith Monk since 1990, at festivals and venues worldwide, in concert, and in pieces such as ATLAS, The Politics of Quiet (for which she is a Bessie Award recipient), WEAVE with the St. Louis Symphony, and the Grammy-nominated impermanence.
+Katie Geissinger has been performing with Meredith Monk since 1990, in pieces such as ATLAS, The Politics of Quiet (for which she is a Bessie Award recipient), WEAVE with the St. Louis Symphony, and the Grammy-nominated impermanence.
 She recently toured Europe with MEMORY GAME (with the Bang on a Can All-Stars), and Cellular Songs, and will premiere Indra’s Net this June in Amsterdam.
-Katie premiered Bang on a Can’s OBIE award-winning The Carbon Copy Building and performed in the second world tour of Philip Glass and Robert Wilson’s Einstein on the Beach, which was revived in concert at Carnegie Hall.
-Other Carnegie Hall appearances include Bach’s Magnificat with the Orpheus Chamber Orchestra, the Witch in Honegger’s Le Roi David, and Osvaldo Golijov’s Ainadamar.
-Katie has also appeared in Jonathan Miller’s staged productions of Bach’s St. Matthew Passion at BAM, and in John Tavener’s The Veil of the Temple at Lincoln Center, where she also recently performed in a run of Stravinsky’s Les Noces with New York City Ballet.
-Her Broadway credits include Baz Luhrmann’s production of La Boheme and Coram Boy, and Off-Broadway she has appeared in many Gilbert and Sullivan operettas.
-Katie has premiered many new music theater pieces, including Mark Mulcahy and Ben Katchor’s The Rosenbach Company, Philip Miller’s Venus at MASSMoCA, and Julia Wolfe’s Steel Hammer with The Bang on a Can All-Stars and Anne Bogart’s SITI Company.
+Katie premiered Bang on a Can’s OBIE Award-winning The Carbon Copy Building and performed in the second world tour of Philip Glass and Robert Wilson’s Einstein on the Beach.
+She has also appeared in Jonathan Miller’s staged productions of Bach’s St. Matthew Passion at BAM, in John Tavener’s The Veil of the Temple at Lincoln Center, and in Ann Hamilton’s the event of a thread, with music by David Lang, at the Park Avenue Armory.
+Katie’s Broadway credits include Baz Luhrmann’s production of La Boheme and Coram Boy, and she has appeared off-Broadway in many Gilbert and Sullivan operettas.
+Katie has premiered many new music theater pieces, including works by Mark Mulcahy, Ben Katchor, Philip Miller, Julia Wolfe, Aaron Siegel, Marisa Michelson, and Anne Bogart.
 Her teaching experience ranges from choral work in Estonia and San Francisco to workshops at Naropa, MASS MoCA, Oberlin, Berklee, the Weill Music Institute at Carnegie Hall, Scuola Malagola in Ravenna, Damascus, and LaGuardia High School for the Performing Arts.
 She will be performing in Pam Tanowitz’s Song of Songs with music by David Lang in London this fall.